-- b.
-NOT ADVANCED, if the student's best score was proficient, basic, or below basic - 4.
-Calculate the proficiency and advanced rate metrics as follows: - a.
+- a.
 Proficiency rate: Total number of students who scored proficient or better (2a) divided by total number of students who took the Keystone exam (2a + 2b) - b.
-Advanced rate: Total number of students who scored advanced (3a) divided by total number of students who took the Keystone exam (3a + 3b) - 5.
+Advanced rate: Total number of students who scored advanced (3a) divided by total number of students who took the Keystone exam (3a + 3b) - 6.
 Assign an exception code as appropriate: - a.
 NOT APPLICABLE, if the school is not a high school - b.
 NOT APPLICABLE, if the school is a high school but did not offer the Keystone course - c.
 INSUFFICIENT SAMPLE, if the school is a high school and offered the Keystone course but has fewer than 25 eligible students